A portrait of lifelong learning is now possible with

 AACRAO and IMS set the standard.

-The American Association of Collegiate Registrars and Admissions Officers has issued guidance for higher ed institutions to adopt the IMS digital standard for the Comprehensive Learner Record—and encourages employers to do the same.
-Read the full story.
+The American Association of Collegiate Registrars and Admissions Officers has issued guidance for higher education institutions to adopt the IMS Comprehensive Learner Record standard—and encourages employers to do the same.
+Read the full story. and review AACRO's Practical Guide for Campus Personnel.

 An open ecosystem means access and innovation.